matyalatte/tuw/docs/Build-on-Mac.md

 ## Build

-Run `shell_scripts/build.sh`.
+Run `bash shell_scripts/build.sh`.
 The executable will be generated in `build\Release\`.

 ## Debug

-If you want a debug build, run `batch_files/build.bat Debug` on the command prompt.
+If you want a debug build, run `bash shell_scripts/build.sh Debug` on the terminal.

 ## Compression